 Most valve conditions can't be treated with medication alone.
-However, sometimes the problem is not severe enough to require surgical repair, but it is bothersome enough to cause symptoms or risks.
-In cases like these, a condition might be effectively managed for a while with medication.
+However, sometimes the problem isn’t severe enough to require surgical repair or valve replacement, but it’s bothersome enough to cause symptoms or risks.
+In these cases, a condition might be effectively managed for a while with medication.

-- Reduce unpleasant symptoms that accompany milder forms of the disorder.
+- Reduce unpleasant symptoms from milder forms of the disorder.

 - Maintain heart rhythm if a related arrhythmia is present.

 - Lower the patient’s risk for clotting and stroke.

 Heart valve disease is usually progressive.
 The outlook for those who receive no treatment can be poor.
 But many who do receive treatment go on to live very full and healthy lives, especially when their cardiovascular risks are otherwise low.

 What happens if I don’t treat my condition or ignore recommendations?

 Valve disease isn’t a condition that can be ignored.
 You may feel fine and not notice any problems for years.
 But once you begin to experience symptoms such as angina (chest pain), syncope (fainting or sudden loss of consciousness) and dyspnea (breathing difficulty or discomfort), life expectancy and quality of life can decline.
 Once valve disease such as aortic stenosis becomes severe, without treatment only half of people live two years and only 20% live five years.